Syracuse Wiretaps Lawyers

 Talk to a Lawyer About Invasion of Privacy and Illegal Surveillance

-To discuss your marijuana or cocaine possession or trafficking charges, or suspicious activities of investigators, please email George F. Hildebrandt, Attorney at Law, or call 315-350-3980.
+To discuss your charges, or suspicious activities of investigators, please email George F. Hildebrandt, Attorney at Law, or call 315-350-3980.
 I am happy to meet with you and offer legal advice that can make the essential difference in your case.